Watch the ALIEN series in order

 The to-the-point-titled movie Alien is an outer space horror story set in the future, where the spaceship crew is attacked by (and, well, most of them killed by) extraterrestrials.

-The they-just-pluraled-the-title sequel Aliens follows the the sole survivor of the previous movie (apologies if that’s still a spoiler for you) as she and a bunch of armed soldiers deal with the invasion.
+The they-just-pluraled-the-title sequel Aliens follows the sole survivor of the previous movie (apologies if that’s still a spoiler for you) as she and a bunch of armed soldiers deal with the invasion.

 As two of the greatest extraterrestrial monster movies, Alien and Aliens also launched a whole brand.
 Since then, there have been movies, novels, comic books, games, spin-offs, crossovers, and more.
-(There was even a stage play.
-Wait—what?)
+(There was even a stage play—wait, what?)

 Since the Alien movies now include more sequels, prequels, and even an, um, “midquel,” sometimes the timeline gets a little hard to follow…